sfreemire/IP_MAP_Calculator/README.md

 * tkinter framework - Note: macOS (Ventura) required (brew install) python-tk@3.11
 * PySimpleGUI Python package

+## Executables

+Executables created with PyInstaller.
+They may only run on the OS or hardware they were built on.

+* IPMC_macOS_Ventura13-4_M1

 ## License

-IP_MAP_Calculator is distributed under the terms of the MIT license.
+IP_MAP_Calculator is released under the "MIT License Agreement".

-See LICENSE for details.
+See LICENSE file for details.